ARMmbed/mbed-os-5-docs/docs/porting/connectivity/ble.md

 ## Replacing the Cordio stack

 You can replace the Cordio stack by porting a complete alternative stack.
-You must do this at the API level<!--as opposed to which level?--> by:
+You must port the full API by:

 1. Disabling the Cordio compilation.
 1. Implementing all the user interfaces (Gap, GattServer, GattClient, SecurityManager).